Respondly/meteor-ui-harness/README.md

-# Title
+# TestHarness
-A visual test harness for UI controls.
+A visual test harness for UI controls running within Meteor.

 # Installation
 When running for the first time: